CossackPyra/XtremePush_Android/readme.md

 if you want to start Inbox activity, you should use the following code snippet(activity must be registred in manifest file)

  		startActivity(this, XPushLogActivity.class);

+ ##How to get GCM token and device ID in your app
+		PushConnector.getGCMTokken() - to retrieve GCM token.
+		PushConnector.getDeviceID() - to retrieve device ID from Xtremepush.